Cricket history timeline

 1. 1550 to 1725 – FOLK CRICKET

 1593A school in St Omers (France) is opened for the Catholic education of the sons of English recusant aristocracy, taking with them an embryonic form of cricket.
-The school much later resettled at Stoneyhurst.
+The school was much later resettled at Stoneyhurst.

 1593Sgrillare defined as ‘to play cricket-a-wicket and be merry’ in Florio’s Italian-English Dictionary.
 First known instance of the use of the word cricket being attributed to a game.

-1624The first cricket death – inquest on Jasper Vinall, accidentally hit with a ‘cricket batt’ while trying to catch the ball – a group were playing cricket on Horsted Green, Sussex.
+1624The first cricket death-inquest on Jasper Vinall, accidentally hit with a ‘cricket batt’ while trying to catch the ball – a group were playing cricket on Horsted Green, Sussex.

 1697‘The middle of last week a great match at Cricket was played in Sussex there were eleven of a side, and they played for fifty guineas apiece” Foreign Post,7 July.
 First known County match, first match played for money.

-2. 1725 to 1800 – PROFESSIONAL CRICKET GROWS
+2. 1725 to 1800 – PROFESSIONAL CRICKET EMERGES

 c1735First appearance of curved bat, replacing hockey-stick style.